emmt/EasyFITS.jl/docs/src/images.md

-# FITS image extensions
+# FITS Image HDUs

-FITS image extensions store multi-dimensional arrays with numerical values exactly as regular Julia arrays.
-In `EasyFITS`, a FITS image extension in an open file is represented by an object of type `FitsImageDHU{T,N}` with `T` the element type and `N` the number of dimensions.
+FITS Image HDUs store multi-dimensional arrays with numerical values exactly as regular Julia arrays.
+In `EasyFITS`, a FITS Image HDU is represented by an object of type [`FitsImageDHU{T,N}`](@ref FitsImageHDU) with `T` the element type and `N` the number of dimensions.